 To keep everything well away from damage, place frame corner protectors on the frame, then slip the whole thing into a GalleryPouch™ bubble bag.
 The GalleryPouch™ was specifically designed with framed art in mind, so frames fit easily in the pouch and sharp corners won’t puncture the extra reinforced air pockets.
 You can order the GalleryPouch™ in popular frame sizes and custom sizes to fit all frames.
 (They’re also great for protecting electronics and other valuables during moving without dealing with thin traditional bubble wrap and rolls of tape.)

-Next, box it up.
+Next, box the whole thing up.
 Moving and storage companies offer picture and mirror boxes in a variety of sizes that will further protect your framed pieces.
 If the box is bigger than the bubble-bagged piece, line it with packing peanuts or newspaper so that there is no room for the piece to shift or slide around.

-Finally, pack and move the boxes so that the pieces are upright; placing boxes flat can cause warping and runs the risk of broken glass (that will then scratch or otherwise damage your photo).
-Make sure that the boxes packed in a way that keeps them from sliding around in the truck.
+Finally, pack and move the boxes so that the pieces are standing upright; placing boxes flat can cause warping and heightens the risk of broken glass (that will then scratch or otherwise damage your photo or art).
+Make sure that the boxes are packed in a way that keeps them from sliding during transit.